sarahvolynsky/sarahvolynsky/README.md

 🚀 What I’m Working On

 OptalAI
-Building Oplie, a voice-first AI operator that automates business workflows across tools and systems through natural conversation.
-My focus is on product design, user experience, and workflow intelligence—making AI useful, intuitive, and scalable.
-We are an AI company focused on rethinking how businesses operate.
+I’m building Oplie, a conversational AI operator for print/apparel manufacturing teams.
+I lead product design and UX to make AI simple and useful on the factory floor.
+Our goal is to rethink how smaller manufacturers handle inventory and operations.

 🎯 Current Focus